Lawrence Hitches Written by Lawrence Hitches | AI SEO Consultant | June 17, 2026 | 10 min read

 3. Original data and unique insights

 Claude is trained to prefer authoritative sources with original research.
+(The same retrieval logic governs where ChatGPT gets its data from.)
 Proprietary data like your own survey results, case study numbers, and platform-specific findings gives Claude a reason to cite you specifically rather than a generic competitor covering the same topic.

 This is the same information gain principle that drives Google rankings.
 If your page says something no other page says, it becomes citable by default.